itu-devops/itu-minitwit-logging/README.md

-This is the basic _ITU_MiniTwit_ application (Python 3 and SQLite) with added support for monitoring with Prometheus and Grafana as a Dashboard.
+This is the basic _ITU_MiniTwit_ application (Python 3 and SQLite) with added support for logging with the ELK stack.

 The application is Dockerized.
 To build the application and a client which simulates users clicking around the front page you have to: